-The Renaissance came about because of a change in the way of thinking.
-In an effort to learn, people began to want to understand the world around them.
-This study of the world and how it Works resulted in a new age of science.
+The Renaissance takes its name from a change in the way of thinking.
+In an effort to learn, people wanted to understand the world around them.
+This study of the world and how it works resulted in a new age of science.

 Science and Art

 Science and art were very closely related.
 Artists, such as Leonardo da Vinci, would study anatomy to better understand the body so they could create better paintings and sculptures.
 Architects such as Filippo Brunelleschi made advances in math in order to design buildings.